 When used for heating, geothermal systems really maximize savings.
 The system relies on the constant temperature of the earth, which is a mild average of 55 degrees all year.
 As a result, they don’t lose efficiency like other conventional heating systems.

 Depending on the type of geothermal HVAC system you choose, it can last anywhere from 25 to over 50 years.
 Most conventional systems have an average life of 15 years.
 This is due to the efficient operation and the few components of the geothermal system, which require less maintenance.
 Engineers and manufacturers design the geothermal systems to be shielded against damage from the elements.

 In addition to conditioning the air in your home, you can use a geothermal HVAC system for the following:

 - Heating water in your home or pool.

 - Radiant floor heating.

 - Humidity control.

 You can also use a geothermal system to melt snow or ice in your driveway for convenience.
 These extra benefits can significantly reduce the overall energy demand, especially with water heating.

-If you’re considering a geothermal HVAC system for your home, Southern Air of Baton Rouge can help.
+If you’re considering a geothermal HVAC system for your home, Southern Air Heating and Cooling can help.
 Give us a call at (225) 217-6224 to learn more about our HVAC services for Baton Rouge!

 Image provided by Shutterstock